soarsmu/BERT-based-SA-System/README.md

 docker pull pytorch/pytorch:1.2-cuda10.0-cudnn7-devel
 ```

 Then you need to download the BERT model fine-tuned on IMDb movie review dataset.
 We can download the model data via [Google Drive](www.google.com).
-After unziping the file, you can get a folder called `uncased_L-12_H-768_A-12`.
-You can `mkdir models` in your root folder, and put `uncased_L-12_H-768_A-12` under that newly created `models` folder.
+After unziping the file, you can get a folder called `models`.
+You can put it under the repository root folder.

 You can use the following code to use the SA system.